 Extensive Data Collection

-TikTok's Privacy Policy states its data collection aims to enhance app functionality and refine its recommendation algorithm.
-To this end, TikTok meticulously logs your device data and all in-app interactions, such as:
+TikTok's Privacy Policy states that it collects data to enhance app functionality and refine its recommendation algorithm.
+To this end, TikTok meticulously logs your device data and all in-app interactions:

 • Account details.
 Your profile's basic information, including name, username, profile picture, email, phone number, and password.